Accessibility Design in Housing

 Take housing, for example: for housing to be accessible, it needs to be affordable—but it also needs to be accessible across a diversity of disabilities.

-We’re partnered with The Kelsey to discuss what disability-forward design looks like; what accessibility design looks like in both housing and tech, and what the two spaces can learn from each other.
+We’re partnering with The Kelsey to discuss what disability-forward design looks like; what accessibility design looks like in both housing and tech, and what the two spaces can learn from each other.

-On Thursday, October 28th, 12-1pm PT we learned from accessibility design experts about their work and how we can develop housing policies and design standards to ensure that housing is both affordable and accessible for all.
+Join us on Thursday, October 28th, 12-1pm PT to learn from accessibility design experts about their work and how we can develop housing policies and design standards to ensure that housing is both affordable and accessible for all.

-The webinar was moderated by Hannah Holloway, Senior Policy Manager at TechEquity.
-Panelists included:
+The webinar will be moderated by Hannah Holloway, Senior Policy Manager at TechEquity.
+Panelists include:

 • Erick Mikiten, Universal Design Architect, Mikiten Architecture / Art of Access